chenyt31/OpenPi-Baseline/README.md

 ### Downloading checkpoints

-By default checkpoints are downloaded and cached in `~/.cache/openpi` when needed.
+By default checkpoints are downloaded from `s3://openpi-assets` and are cached in `~/.cache/openpi` when needed.
 You can overwrite the download path by setting the `OPENPI_DATA_HOME` environment variable.

-Available checkpoints:

-- `pi0_sim`: TODO
-- `pi0_droid`: TODO

 ## Running Training